mashtalerms/rayapp/README.md

 # Description #

-Project for reading and creating news and comments with authorisation
+Project for reading and creating news and comments with authentication

 ### Stack ###